nafisat2/test-adrs/docs/internal/docs/adr/index.md

 "superseded by YYYYMMDD-title", and links to the new ADR.

 <details><summary>❗Development Environment for Testing Changes</summary>

+  >[!IMPORTANT]
-**⚠️ IMPORTANT:** Always test breaking changes in development environment before production.
+  >Always test breaking changes in development environment before production.

+A dedicated [**timed access development environment**](https://timed-access.grafana-dev.net/timed-access/access/request) is available for testing permission changes, new team configurations, and access policies before deploying to production.